-- Off, not operating.
+- Off, not operating

-- On continuously.
+- On continuously

-- Automatic, per temperature change (default): the operator can define the start temperature below which the window is heated.
+- Automatic, per temperature change (default): you can define the start temperature below which the window is heated.
 The default is 41 °F (5 °C).
-The operator can define this temperature between 32 °F (0 °C) and 122 °F (50 °C).
+This temperature can be defined between 32 °F (0 °C) and 122 °F (50 °C).
 The heating stops when the temperature is 27 °F (15 °C) above the start temperature.

-For more information, see Configure the detector.
+For more information, see Section 2.8.

-1.4.3 HART® protocol
+1.4.3 HART protocol

-The flame detector uses the HART protocol.
+The Rosemount 975 flame detectors use the HART protocol.

 HART communication is a bi-directional industrial field communication protocol used to communicate between intelligent field instruments and host systems.
 HART is the global standard for smart process instrumentation, and the majority of smart field devices installed in plants worldwide are HART-enabled.
-HART is available in output configurations 1A, 2A, and 3A (see Output configuration).
+HART is available in output configurations 1A, 2A, and 3A (see Table 1-1).